microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

-The custom filter will start with a date-range filter by default, but you can click the "Select filters" link to select any number of attributes on the dataset to use in a custom filter.
+The custom filter will start with a date-range filter by default, but you can click the "Select filters" link to select any number of attributes on the dataset to use within your custom filter.
 Selected attributes will be displayed in a custom control relevant to its data type to help ensure that your filter is valid and will return results.